Luminarys/patchy/README.md

 * Client music uploads

 #Things to Do:
-* Mitigate constantly dropping WS conns
+* Use a configuration file for stuff
 * Fix font errors for Windows to Linux ULs
 * Deuglify stuff
 * Equalizer(?)